-The Authority's overall risk management procedures focus on the unpredictability of financial markets, and are structured to implement suitable controls to minimise these risks.
+The Authority's overall risk management programme focuses on the unpredictability of financial markets, and seeks to minimise potential adverse effects on the resources available to fund services.
 The procedures for risk management are set out through a legal framework based on the Local Government Act 2003 and associated regulations.
 These require the Council to comply with the CIPFA Prudential Code, the CIPFA Code of Practice on Treasury Management in the Public Services and investment guidance issued through the Act.
 Overall, these procedures require the Authority to manage risk in the following ways: